BuidlGuidl/eth-tech-tree-challenges-old/README.md

 ## Challenge Description

 Amidst a backdrop where centralized control over capital resouces stifles innovation and freedom, your challenge is to write a smart contract named "EthStreaming".
 This contract will empower authorized users to manage Ethereum assets in a decentralized manner—ensuring that the flow of resources is as continuous and uninterrupted as the ideals we uphold.
-Designated accounts will be permitted to withdraw predefined amounts of ETH, dictated by the passage of time since their last withrawal.
+Designated accounts will be permitted to withdraw predefined amounts of ETH, dictated by the passage of time since their last withdrawal.

 As the architect, you will start this endeavor in `packages/foundry/contracts/EthStreaming.sol` where you will craft a new paradigm where freedom and resources flow hand in hand.